Qiaoyut/Qiaoyu-Tan.github.io/_pages/about.md

 * Best Student Paper Finalist, AMIA 2023

 # Background
 I received my Ph.D. degree in the  CSCE Department at Texas A&M University in 2023 under the supervision of [Dr. Xia Hu](https://cs.rice.edu/~xh37/index.html).
-I also hold a B.S. degree in Computer Science and Technology Department from Southwest University.
+I also hold a B.S. degree in Computer Science and Technology Department from Southwest University supervised by [Dr. Guoxian Yu](https://faculty.sdu.edu.cn/yuguoxian/zh_CN/index.htm).
 Prior to my current position, I worked as a research intern at Alibaba Damo Academy and Samsung Research America.